 The Danish driver wants Haas to be midfield contenders again in 2020, and any less would be another disappointment.

-After all, this is the team who finished P5 in the Constructors’ Championship two years ago and Magnussen himself has boldly predicted that they will not spiral down F1 like McLaren and Williams have done previously.
+After all, this is the team who finished P5 in the Constructors’ Championship two years ago and Magnussen himself has boldly predicted that they will not spiral down F1 as McLaren and Williams have done previously.

 Predicted winner: Kevin Magnussen

-Russell came in to Formula 1 last season as the most qualified rookie after taking the 2018 F2 Championship, but ended up in by far the worst car – Williams’ FW42.
+Russell came into Formula 1 last season as the most qualified rookie after taking the 2018 F2 Championship but ended up in by far the worst car – Williams’ FW42.